Russian frigate Pallada: Description

 Pallada was a three-masted frigate of wooden construction, with a transverse steel reinforcement skeleton in her hull.
 The length of the hull, at the height of the main deck battery, was 52.73 m (without bowsprit), the maximum interior width was 13.31 m.
 Her hull was sheathed in copper sheets, to prevent destruction of the wood by marine organisms.
 A novelty on the Russian ships at the time was the use of portholes for lighting crew spaces on the lower deck.

-Nominally, Pallada was classified as 44-gun frigate (Fifth-rate); however, her actual weaponry in service consisted of 30 x 24-pounder guns on her upper deck and 22 x 24-pounder carronades on her quarterdeck and forecastle.
+Nominally, Pallada was classified as 44-gun frigate (Fifth-rate); however, her actual weaponry in service consisted of 30 × 24-pounder guns on her upper deck and 22 × 24-pounder carronades on her quarterdeck and forecastle.
 Her crew numbered 426 men.

 Service record

 In 1834, Pallada transported the future Frederick William IV of Prussia on a state visit to Russia.
-From 1835-1836 she served in various ports in the Baltic and in 1837 was tasked with carrying gold bullion to London on a special mission for the Russian embassy.
+From 1835 to 1836 she served in various ports in the Baltic and in 1837 was tasked with carrying gold bullion to London on a special mission for the Russian embassy.
 She served until 1846 as a training ship for cadets.
-She underwent a complete overhaul from 1846–48, and afterwards was assigned to the Mediterranean, calling on Madeira and Lisbon in 1849 and was frequently the flagship for Grand Duke Konstantin Nikolayevich of Russia.
+She underwent a complete overhaul from 1846 to 1848, and afterwards was assigned to the Mediterranean, calling on Madeira and Lisbon in 1849 and was frequently the flagship for Grand Duke Konstantin Nikolayevich of Russia.